How to Teach Kids Electrical Safety

 Let’s face it, it’s near impossible to have eyes on your small children all the time.
 And as much as we try to safety proof or helicopter they always seem to find a way to mess around with things they shouldn’t.
 Here at DTE we are dedicating the month of February to home electrical safety advice, starting with our youngest generation.

-e some tips and ideas for educating your kids on how to be safe around electricity in the home...
+Here are some tips and ideas for educating your kids on how to be safe around electricity in the home...

 Education – Speaking Their Language